protocol/research-website/content/posts/202005-resnetlab-ndn/index.md

 **Q: You have to know exactly what you’re looking for.
 The DHT is good, but it’s difficult to know what is in there.
 Where does the binding between a CID and a real-world identity take place?**

 A: This has to happen externally.
 IPFS does provide such a mechanism.
-IPFS is providing, storing and can fetch content of a particular CID, the rest has to be done externally to the system.
+IPFS is providing, storing, and can fetch content of a particular CID; the rest has to be done externally to the system.

 **Q: If you put the name into the DHT and the name can point to different things that can be changed by different guys (good, bad), then this can be a big security problem.**

 A: IPFS is using a technique inspired by the [Self-Certifying File System (SFS)](https://en.wikipedia.org/wiki/Self-certifying_File_System) and it is putting the CID of the public key into the DHT.
 Every time the publisher publishes a new version of the content, it has to sign the record with its private key and therefore, only the original author can publish under this identity.
 We call this system IPNS, for InterPlanetary Name System

 **Q: How can other nodes know that they have the right key for a name?**

 A: When a node performs a look-up for an IPNS name on the DHT it retrieves records from all of the peers the DHT designates to store the data.
-As the records have sequence numbers the client can easily determine what the most recent value corresponding to an IPNS key is.
-There is also a DHT lookup shortcut whereby instead of waiting for the lookup to complete a user can decide to wait for a quorum Q of records (currently set to Q=16) to be received before deciding that it has enough information to determine the most recent record.
+As the records have sequence numbers, the client can easily determine what the most recent value corresponding to an IPNS key is.
+There is also a DHT lookup shortcut whereby instead of waiting for the lookup to complete, a user can decide to wait for a quorum Q of records (currently set to Q=16) to be received before deciding that it has enough information to determine the most recent record.

 **Q: If the nodes storing the  IPNS record go offline, then the IPNS record is lost and if someone does not update it within 24 hours then it cannot be served.**